ent

 Documentation

-Templates are executed on either a specific node-type or the entire schema graph.
+Templates are executed on either a specific node type, or the entire schema graph.
 For API documentation, see the GoDoc.